 We are an innovative research entity looking for highly organized, detail-oriented and enthusiastic candidates to support the patient-oriented research portfolio of the Center.
-The VHO Clinical Research Coordinator will be responsible for conducting the recruitment, enrollment, follow-up and compensation activities related to a research study focused on cardiac rehabilitation and physical activity.
+The VHO Clinical Research Coordinator will be responsible for conducting the recruitment, enrollment, follow-up and compensation activities related to a research study focused on utilization of a medication nonadherence screening tool in the breast cancer patients and clinics.
 We anticipate developing new studies and research directions, so ideal candidates will be able to adapt to a fast-paced environment with evolving responsibilities, workloads and work schedules.

-Under the direction of the Director of Research Implementation and the study Principal Investigator, the VHO Clinical Research Coordinator will be responsible for coordinating the daily activities of a new research study combining implementation science and kinesiology, with the goal to improve the uptake of cardiac rehabilitation and physical activity guidelines in cardiac patients.
-Collaborating with a variety of institutional and Center-wide teams, as well as performing independently, s/he will be responsible for all participant recruitment, scheduling, follow-up, compensation and data collection and entry activities.
-Further, the VHO candidate will provide assistance in participant enrollment activities, administration of study questionnaires and inventory of study supplies.
+Under the direction of the Director of Research Implementation and the study Principal Investigator, the VHO Clinical Research Coordinator will be responsible for coordinating the daily activities of a new research study to assess the implementation (feasibility, acceptability, uptake) of a medication nonadherence screening tool in the breast cancer clinic.
+The study protocol involves semi-structured interviews with patients and clinicians to better understand how the questionnaire itself is understood by patients and how the adherence data should be presented to / used by clinicians.
+The study results will inform the design of a future hybrid I effectiveness-implementation trial studying the implementation of medication nonadherence screening in broader clinical contexts.
+Collaborating with a variety of institutional and Center-wide teams, as well as performing independently, the VHO will be responsible for all participant recruitment, scheduling, follow-up, compensation and data collection and entry activities.
+Further, the VHO will provide assistance in participant enrollment activities, administration of study questionnaires and inventory of study supplies.

 At CBCH our goal is to work together as a collective (faculty, admin, and staff) to advance shared values and goals.

-Study participant compensation through the Columbia University TruCentive electronic gift card system
+Processing participant compensation using the TruCentive gift card program

-Requires a bachelor's degree or equivalent in education, training and/or experience, plus a minimum of 2 years of related experience.
+Requires a bachelor's degree or equivalent in education, training and/or experience.

 Must speak Spanish fluently.